Dysgeusia: Zinc deficiency

-Taste Modifiers
+Taste modifiers

-Miraculin Found in miracle berries, sweetens nonsweet food and beverages.
+Miraculin, found in Synsepalum dulcificum (miracle berries), binds to the taste buds and causes normally sour foods to taste sweet.

-Gymnema sylvestre Blocks the ability to taste sweetness.
+Gymnema sylvestre contains gymnemic acids, which temporarily suppress the taste of sweetness.

 Drugs

 There are also a wide variety of drugs that can trigger dysgeusia, including zopiclone, H_{1}-antihistamines, such as azelastine and emedastine.
 Approximately 250 drugs affect taste, including Paxlovid, a drug used to treat COVID-19.
 Some describe so-called "Paxlovid mouth" as like a "mouthful of dirty pennies and rotten soymilk", according to the Wall Street Journal.

 The sodium channels linked to taste receptors can be inhibited by amiloride, and the creation of new taste buds and saliva can be impeded by antiproliferative drugs.
 Saliva can have traces of the drug, giving rise to a metallic flavor in the mouth; examples include lithium carbonate and tetracyclines.
 Drugs containing sulfhydryl groups, including penicillamine and captopril, may react with zinc and cause deficiency.
 Metronidazole and chlorhexidine have been found to interact with metal ions that associate with the cell membrane.
 Drugs that act by blocking the renin–angiotensin–aldosterone system, for example by antagonizing the angiotensin II receptor (as eprosartan does), have been linked to dysgeusia.
-There are few case reports claiming calcium channel blockers like Amlodipine also cause dysgeusia by blocking calcium sensitive taste buds.
+There are a few case reports claiming calcium channel blockers like amlodipine also cause dysgeusia by blocking calcium sensitive taste buds.